cbentejac/rshell/README.md

 - Commands that can normally be ran with or without arguments fail if the user tries to run them without arguments.

 - `exit` is always executed, no matter the value of the connector.
 Ex: `ls -a || exit` will still exit, even though `ls -a` was successfully executed.

+- If the command line is empty, the program will still try to execute it, which leads to an `execvp` error message.

 # Bugs à résoudre